If you’re setting up your first home in Israel, here are a few helpful tips to guide you through the purchasing and furnishing process:

 - Tell them you’re an Oleh

 When entering a new apartment, remember to ask the landlord or the previous tenant to show you the location of all meters – electricity, water and gas.
-Take a minute to write down the current count on each meter.
-In addition, ask to see the exact location of your dud shemesh (solar heated water tank) on the roof.
+Take a minute to write down, or snap a photo of, the current count on each meter.
+In addition, ask to see the exact location of your Dud Shemesh (solar-heated water tank).

 - Shop around

-Before signing up with any service provider, shop around in order to get the best price and service available.
-See the following site for recommendations about a wide range of stores and services: click here
+Before signing up with any service provider, shop around and check online/social media recommendations, in order to get the best price and service available.

 - Ask family and friends